fineprint-global/app-mining-area-polygonization/README.md

 ### How to restart or stop the app
 - To restart the containers, run `docker-compose restart`
-- To stop the containers, move to the `mine-poligonization-app` directory and run `docker-compose stop`
+- To stop the containers, move to the `app-mining-area-polygonization` directory and run `docker-compose stop`
 - To stop containers and to remove containers, networks, volumes, and images created by `docker-compose up`, run `docker-compose down`

 ## Troubleshooting